-Scaling exactly conservative neural PDE solvers to high dimensions also creates a computational bottleneck in evaluating high-order spatial differential operators.
+Scaling constrained neural PDE solvers to high dimensions also creates a bottleneck in high-order spatial differential operators.
 The memory footprint required for reverse-mode automatic differentiation across all spatial dimensions scales prohibitively \cite{yao2020pyhessian}, frequently causing out-of-memory failures on modern accelerators even for minimal batch sizes.
 Several efforts have been proposed to mitigate this differential curse of dimensionality.
-Stochastic Dimension Gradient Descent (SDGD) \cite{hu2024tackling} randomizes over the input dimensions where in each iteration, the partial derivatives are only calculated for a minibatch of sampled dimensions with back-propagation.
-In \cite{hu2024hutchinson,lai2022regularizing,hu2024score}, the classical technique of Hutchinson Trace Estimator (HTE) \cite{hutchinson1989stochastic} is used to estimate the trace of Hessian or Jacobian to inputs.
+Stochastic Dimension Gradient Descent (SDGD) \cite{hu2024tackling} randomizes over input dimensions.
+At each iteration, derivatives are computed only for a sampled subset of dimensions.
+In \cite{hu2024hutchinson,lai2022regularizing,hu2024score}, the Hutchinson trace estimator (HTE) \cite{hutchinson1989stochastic} estimates traces of Hessians or Jacobians with respect to inputs.
 Others choose to bypass AD completely to reduce the complexity of computation.
 In \cite{pang2020efficient}, the finite difference method is used for estimating the Hessian trace.
-Randomized smoothing \cite{he2023learning,hu2023bias} uses the expectation over Gaussian random variable as ansatz, so that its derivatives can be expressed as another expectation Gaussian random variable via Stein's identity \cite{stein1981estimation}.
+Randomized smoothing \cite{he2023learning,hu2023bias} uses an expectation over Gaussian perturbations as the ansatz.
+Its derivatives can then be expressed through Stein's identity \cite{stein1981estimation}.
 More recently, Stochastic Taylor Derivative Estimator (STDE) \cite{shi2024stochastic} was proposed to efficiently amortize arbitrary differential operators, though its accuracy still depends on discretization or smoothing parameters.
-Nevertheless, none of these methods possess inherent mechanisms to enforce exact global physical invariants such as integral conservation laws.

-To fundamentally resolve these theoretical bottlenecks and simultaneously overcome the dual curse of dimensionality (grid-dependent integral projections and memory-intensive differential operators), we propose the \textbf{S}tochastic \textbf{D}imension \textbf{I}mplicit \textbf{F}unctional \textbf{P}rojection (\textbf{SDIFP}) framework.
-Instead of projecting a high-dimensional discrete vector of spatial evaluations, SDIFP projects the continuous functional parameters via a global affine transformation $\tilde{u}(x) = \alpha \cdot u_{\text{raw}}(x; \theta) + \beta$.
-This paradigm shift decouples the spatial complexity from the constraint satisfaction verification, reducing an otherwise intractable infinite-dimensional non-convex projection into a robust, low-dimensional algebraic root-finding system.
-Concurrently, to evaluate the governing equations efficiently, this continuous projection is seamlessly synergized with a stochastic dimension-sampling mechanism.
+These methods reduce differentiation cost, but they do not by themselves enforce prescribed global integral constraints.